What is a pied-à-terre? What makes it different from a typical NYC apartment?

 The risk of a potential pied-à-terre tax

-A pied-à-terre tax is something that’s often proposed by lawmakers but is yet to be enacted.
-The main argument by those against a pied-à-terre tax is that it would put buyers off, discourage developers, and slow deals.
-But not all brokers think buyer behavior will be affected by a pied-à-terre tax, especially wealthy buyers.
+A pied-à-terre tax is something that’s often proposed by lawmakers but has yet to be enacted.
+The main argument from opponents is that it would put buyers off, discourage developers, and slow deals.
+But not all brokers think buyer behavior will be affected by a pied-à-terre tax, especially among wealthy buyers.

 Some critics say the income from any pied-à-terre tax is overestimated while proponents point out any revenue from real estate is badly needed.